-There are several questions remaining to be answered
+Several questions remain to be answered

-- What are the primary sources of natural gas DR (technology enabled or not)? - What is the (regional) technical/economic potential for natural gas DR? - What is the value of natural gas DR in the short and long run? - What are the environmental impacts of the various flavors of natural gas DR? - How responsive/aware are small / large, residential / commercial / industrial customers ? - What are the regulatory barriers to natural gas DR and how can they be addressed?
+- What are the primary sources of natural gas DR? - What is the (regional) technical/economic potential for natural gas DR? - What is the value of natural gas DR in the short and long run? - What are the environmental impacts of the various flavors of natural gas DR? - How responsive can small/large, residential/commercial/ industrial customers be? - What are the regulatory barriers to natural gas DR and how can they be addressed?

-Legislation to encourage natural gas DR was recently proposed
+A legislation to encourage natural gas DR was recently proposed